Please read the following guide

 Food & Drink

-The Hythe Cycling Club (HCC) main focus is the club run which takes place each Sunday morning leaving at 9:00am from the Hythe & Saltwood Sailing Club.
+The Hythe Cycling Club (HCC) main focus is the club run which takes place each Sunday morning leaving at intervals from 08.35 am to 9:00am from the Hythe & Saltwood Sailing Club.
 It is recommended that riders arrive 10 minutes before the club ride commences in order to prepare for the ride.
 Riders should make themselves known to the group ride coordinator (s) who will provide the following information.

 - Ride Captains